ayanworks/polygon-did-registrar/README.md

 Creation of DID is done by logging the transaction on the polygon-register contract, by invoking

 ```
-npm run start:register
+import { registerDID } from "polygon-did-registrar";
+const txHash = await registerDID();
 ```

-The assign the address type id variable, to the reference the respective struct, which will store the DID doc.
+This assigns the address type id variable, to the reference the respective struct, which will store the DID doc.

 ## Update